 Tap Classes for seventh through twelfth grade students are geared for students who enjoy music and dance and are serious in their pursuit of becoming more proficient tap dancers.
 Class levels range from beginner through advanced.
 Students progress through a curriculum where they learn tap technique and musicality while building core strength, flexibility, speed and clarity of sound.
 Students begin with the counting and execution of beginning tap rhythms and choreography and progress to an understanding and execution of very complex and intricate rhythm patterns and sequencing.
 Our intermediate and advanced tap students learn dances choreographed by world-renowned tap masters as well as original choreography by the Happy Feet faculty.
 Tap history is also woven into the curriculum.
 Through structured exercises, students are taught and encouraged to improvise.
 Improvisation is a long-held tap tradition which not only encourages creativity, but also reinforces the importance of timing and musicality.
 Music selection includes world beat, jazz standards, contemporary pop, funk, and Broadway show tunes.
-Students benefit from the professional performing and teaching experience of Cece Bechelli, Sheri Bechelli, Caitlin Bechelli and Sandy Taylor.
+Students benefit from the professional performing and teaching experience of Cece Bechelli, Sheri Bechelli, Caitlin Bechelli and Maria Elena Cacciatore.

 Jazz classes for seventh through twelfth grade students are geared for those who want great exercise, fun, camaraderie and are serious in their pursuit of improving their skills as jazz dancers.
 Beginning through advanced jazz classes are taught by Cece Bechelli and Caitlin Bechelli.
 Curriculum includes emphasis on developing core strength, proper alignment, placement, posture, and flexibility.